Labii/comparison-of-best-electronic-lab-notebook/README.md

 | Studylog                                  | http://www.studylog.com/products/studylog-web/                                       |                        |              |            |

 ## Feature Comparison

+What makes a ELN?
+There are no specific answers.
+Here, we do not consider a software like google docs, microsoft word, evernote or microsoft onenote as electronic lab notebook.

 | Features              | Labii   | LabArchives | Benchling | LabCollector | SciNote | Labfolder | RSpace  | CERF    | Hivebench | LabGuru | DOCOLLAB | Element | IDBS    |
 |-----------------------|---------|-------------|-----------|--------------|---------|-----------|---------|---------|-----------|---------|----------|---------|---------|